Italy's Constantini, Mosaner win mixed doubles world title with Olympics closing in | TSN

 Senior Curling Championship

-Fredericton also served as hosts for the 2025 World Senior Curling Championships.
+Fredericton also hosted the 2025 World Senior Curling Championships alongside the mixed doubles worlds.

 In the men's final, Regina's Team Randy Bryden defeated Scotland’s Team Tom Brewster 10-7 for Canada's sixth straight gold medal at the senior worlds.